 Family Peer Advocate Credential Renewal

 The Family Peer Advocate Credential is valid for 2 years from the date it was issued.
 It must be renewed every 2 years.
 It is the responsibility of each FPA to submit the required FPA Credential Renewal paperwork no more than 90 days and no less than 30 days prior to the expiration date of their current, valid credential.
-Below you will find all the information and documents you need to renew your FPA Credential.
-Please note there is a fee to renew your credential.

 If your FPA Professional Credential has expired and you wish to renew, see the FAQ for more instructions and the additional fee schedule.
 If expired more than 6 months, you will need to reinstate your credential by calling our office at 518-432-0333, ext.
 18.